Entrelac: Method

-Knitting entrelac requires only the knit and purl stitches, an ability to "k2tog" and "p2tog" (knit or purl two stitches together) and to pick up stitches.
-Entrelac can be done entirely in garter stitch although stockinette is more common.
+Knitting entrelac requires only the knit and purl stitches, the ability to "k2tog" and "p2tog" (knit or purl two stitches together), and to pick up stitches.
+Entrelac can be done entirely in garter stitch, although stockinette is more common.

-A unique aspect of entrelac is that a "row" of knitting actually contains many smaller "rows" within the squares.
+A characteristic aspect of entrelac is that a "row" of knitting actually contains many smaller "rows" within the squares.
 Squares within a row (for instance, the first set of blue squares in the hat above) are knitted in sequence and then topped with a new row of squares (black squares in the example above).

 The knitter picks up stitches along the side edge of an existing square and knits along them, knitting or purling two together as needed each time they reach the live stitches along the top of the neighboring square.

-Because of the picked-up stitches, the back of stockinette entrelac is generally less attractive than the front, as seen in the photo to the left.
+Because of the picked-up stitches, the back of stockinette entrelac is generally less regular than the front, as seen in the photo to the left.